Phillip-England/godocument/docs/configuration.md

 }
 ```

-<md-warning>The `/docs` directory and the `/docs/introduction.md` file are required for Godocument.
+<span class='md-warning'>The `/docs` directory and the `/docs/introduction.md` file are required for Godocument.
 Also, the json object `"docs"` must be named `"docs"` and the first entry beneath `"docs"` must be `"Introduction": "/introduction.md"`.
-Failing to meet these requirements will result in a panic.</md-warning>
+Failing to meet these requirements will result in a panic.</span>

 ## Pages